 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115 (SFAS No. 159), which is effective for fiscal years beginning after November 15, 2007.
 SFAS No. 159 permits the Company to choose to measure many financial instruments and certain other items at fair value.
 The objective is to improve financial reporting by providing entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
 SFAS No. 159 is expected to expand the use of fair value measurement, which is consistent with the FASB's long-term measurement objectives for accounting for financial instruments.
 SFAS No. 159 is effective for fiscal year 2008 but early adoption is permitted.
-The Company did not elect the Fair Value Option for any of its financial assets or liabilities, and therefore, the adoption of FAS 159 had no impact on the Company's consolidated financial position, results of operations or cash flows.
+We are currently evaluating the impact, if any, that the adoption of SFAS No. 159 will have on our financial statements.